Richard Hudson (American politician): Tenure

 According to The Sandhills Sentinel, Hudson holds a conservative position on gun control, opposes abortion, and has been "a leading advocate of opioid reform."

 Hudson sponsored a bill to improve airport security in reaction to the 2013 Los Angeles International Airport shooting.
 Representative John Katko reintroduced the bill, which became law in the 114th Congress.

 In 2014, Hudson proposed prohibiting EPA officials from using airplane travel for official travel.

 In December 2020, Hudson was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
 Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Joe Biden defeated Trump.
 The Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution to challenge the results of an election held by another state.

 On January 6, 2021, Hudson was one of 147 Republican lawmakers who objected to the certification of electoral votes from the 2020 presidential election after a crowd of Trump supporters stormed the U.S. Capitol and forced an emergency recess of Congress.
 On May 19, 2021, Hudson and all seven other House Republican leaders voted against establishing a national commission to investigate the January 6, 2021, attack on the United States Capitol Complex.
 Thirty-five Republican House members and all 217 Democrats present voted to establish such a commission.

 In March 2025, amid public opposition to the Elon Musk-led Department of Government Efficiency's sweeping spending cuts and other Trump administration policies, Hudson instructed fellow Republican members of Congress to stop holding town halls.

 Political positions

 LGBTQ rights

 In 2015, Hudson cosponsored a resolution to amend the Constitution to ban same-sex marriage.
+He voted against the pro-gay Respect for Marriage Act in both July and December 2022.
+In early 2026, he urged fellow Republican politicians to continue to campaign on opposing same-sex marriage, noting, "...some of these other issues are very important to key pieces of our base; it’s important to pay attention to those."